azurecrystalz/azurecrystalz.github.io/source/_posts/toward-the-sound-of-applause.md

   {% endbubble %}

   {% bubble Kuguri %}
-    It was *such* a fun time being under your watchful eye, cicám.
+    It was *such* a fun time being under your watchful eye, cicá.
 What a nice date.
   {% endbubble %}

   {% bubble Momiji %}